 More than 58,000 young men and eight women would die in this Godforsaken country.
 Most would return in the “freedom bird” alright, albeit, in the cargo hold.
 Standing here amidst the mayhem, soaking in the heat and smelling stink, I had a bad feeling.
 And I thought I needed to get out of Mississippi.

 Advancing with the others in my khakis and low-quarters, I made a futile attempt at fanning away the stink and heat with the manila envelope that encased my orders sending me here.

-We were quickly and efficiently rushed onto Prisoner transport buses.
+We were quickly and efficiently rushed onto what looked like Prisoner transport buses.
 Never mind, the sides read “US Air Force.”
 The steel netting around the windows was for our protection, don’t want an injury from a satchel charge before getting a taste of the jungle.
 Someone on the bus had a transistor playing If I Were a Carpenter, until the driver said shut it off.

 Taking in the scenes and scents of a Third World country, Vietnamese were all around us.
 Most looked to be of combat age, and I would later learn that included children.

 Their language was loud and harsh, and sounded like it was spoken with a pinched nose.
 In an uneasy sing-song rhythm without pauses:

 “DangDongChingDaowChowThongDangDaowDongChingChow,” is what I heard on and on.***

 Most were in conical hats, wearing simple and modest clothing that resembled pajamas.
 The Vietnamese were cooking and washing outdoors, vendors were hawking wares by the road.